YunpuZhang/Dual-robotic-ultrasound-tomography/README.md

 ROS Control:

 In this folder, a communication between two laptops were implemented, as well as using a KDC101 controller to control the rotary stage.
 The TRUS_Control.m file is the main code.

+To run this code, you need to implement a software for the KDC101 controller (Kinesis Thorlabs).
+The code depends on some .ddl files from the software.
+Put that software in default location would make the life easier, as that is where the code would look for those .ddl files.
+If not, the position of all the files needed to be changed in the code. -> Begin with KDC101.init.